 - Natural disaster damage scams

 12. Insurance organizations earn over $1 trillion in premiums every year.

-13. The size of the international insurance scam detection market may rise to $7.9 million by 2024.
+13. The size of the international insurance scam detection market may rise to $7.9 billion by 2024.

 14. 22% of insurance organizations implement machine learning to fight fraud.

 New trends in insurance fraud detection reveal that insurers started to implement AI to combat scams.
 Over 20% of organizations actively use machine learning to determine possible fraud.
 Such an approach is more frequent in the Asia Pacific region, specifically in markets that have high fraud incidences.
 Individuals can also protect themselves from identity theft fraud by using the best ID theft protection services on the market.